SuryaTanukuT/FullStackInterviewPrep/Nodejs/NodeJS_Topics/Async Await/Async_Await.md

 ### Waterfall
 Output of one function is input to the next.
+Waterfall pattern is another classic in async flow control, especially before async/await became the norm.
+It’s still useful when each async task depends on the result of the previous one.
+Tasks execute in series, one after another.
+Each task passes its result to the next.
+Think of it like a chain: step 1 → step 2(result of 1) → step 3(result of 2) → ...
 ```js
 async function waterfallFlow() {
   const a = await fetchA();